hcomet/cydWeeWX/cydWeeWX/README.md

     #define CYD_WWX_BL_BRIGHTNESS 100
     ```

-  * By default the cydWeeWX will concatenate a 4 digit random value to the end of the Access Point base password resulting in _cydWeeWx####_.
+  * By default cydWeeWX will concatenate a 4 digit random value to the end of the Access Point base password resulting in _cydWeeWx####_.
 This is done on each boot of the device.
 Commenting out this line will prevent the random value concatenation resulting in same password being used all the time.

     ```c
     #define WIFI_MANAGER_ENABLE_PASSWORD_RANDOM